 On-the-Job Training Program

-OJT, something every military member knows about.
+OJT, is something every military member knows about.
 Well, it’s not just something that exists only in the military; it’s on the outside too.
 And, the VA is prepared to give you the OJT you want and need to be successful in competitive employment.

 Both the veteran and the agency benefit from the VA’s OJT program.
-The employer gets a hard-working veteran, and the veteran gets the necessary tools, equipment, and uniforms provided to them via the Department of Veterans’ Affairs.
-But, again, like all these programs, reasonable accommodations should be made if needed so the veteran can receive the same opportunities as their fellow co-workers.
+The employer gets a hard-working veteran, and the veteran gets the necessary tools, equipment, and uniforms provided to them via the Department of Veterans Affairs.
+But, again, like all these programs, reasonable accommodations should be made if needed so the veteran can receive the same opportunities as their co-workers.

 Compensated Work Therapy